121A.61 Discipline and removal of students from class.

 Subdivision 1.
 Required policy.
 Each school board must adopt a written districtwide school discipline policy which includes written rules of conduct for students, minimum consequences for violations of the rules, and grounds and procedures for removal of a student from class.
 The policy must be developed in consultation with administrators, teachers, employees, pupils, parents, community members, law enforcement agencies, county attorney offices, social service agencies, and such other individuals or organizations as the board determines appropriate.
 A school site council may adopt additional provisions to the policy subject to the approval of the school board.

 Subd.
 2. Grounds for removal from class.
-The policy must establish the various grounds for which a student may be removed from a class in the district for a period of time under the procedures specified in the policy.
-The policy must include a procedure for notifying and meeting with a student's parent or guardian to discuss the problem that is causing the student to be removed from class after the student has been removed from class more than ten times in one school year.
+The policy must establish the various grounds for which a student may be removed from a class in the district for a period of time pursuant to the procedures specified in the policy.
 The grounds in the policy must include at least the following provisions as well as other grounds determined appropriate by the board:

-(b) willful conduct that endangers surrounding persons, including school district employees, the student or other students, or the property of the school; and
+(b) willful conduct which endangers school district employees, the student or other students, or the property of the school; and

 (c) willful violation of any rule of conduct specified in the discipline policy adopted by the board.